prologin/iorgen/README.md

 *Iorgen* can use the following types:

 - **Integer**: the default integer type for the language
+- **Float**: a double precision floating-point number, often called "double" in languages; see below for more details about float support
 - **Char**: can be either a byte, or a string depending of the language
 - **String**: a string with a given maximum size
 - **List**: an array, list, vector… of a given size, containing one of the *Iorgen* supported types
 - **Struct**: a C like struct, or a map which have strings as keys; each field can have any of *Iorgen* supported types (except the exact same struct)

+#### Float support

+*Iorgen* supports floating-point numbers, but beware they are not as easy to use as integers.
+Here are the constrains when using floats:

+- A maximum of 15 digts can be used to write a float (in decimal notation).
+  This means that, with the minus and dot sign, a float can take up to 17 characters.
+Here are some example values: `123456789012345`, `12345.6789012345`, `0.00123456789012`, but of course the number can take less digits, like `3.5` or `0.03`.
+- When writing the floats in the input that will be fed in STDIN, a unique format should be respected, and that is the `".15g"` format from C.
+  Concretly, combined with the first constraint, this means that any number that starts with `0.0000` (or `-0.0000`), should be written in scientific notation instead.
+For example, `1e-5`, `3.924e-07`.
+Also, no trailing dot, no trailing 0, and no unnecessary 0 before the number, except in the exponent if it smaller than 2 digits.
+Conforming to the `".15g"` C format in necessary for _Iorgen_ to be able to test that the parser are working properly (the `run` command).

 ### Format